 Brookstreet is a premier hotel, conference, golf, spa, and dining destination in Canada’s National Capital Region.
 The emphasis at every turn is to create a sensational hotel experience for each guest.

 This takes rapt attention to the details.
 For Troy Hughes, Brookstreet’s Director of Finance, it’s vital to have the premises under regular video surveillance to document any slip and fall incidents, ensure guest safety (and good behaviour) in public areas and monitor activities around all entry points.

-In 2018, Hughes began his search for an alternative to a network of aging on-premise DVR equipment that had reached the end of its useful life.
+Hughes began his search for an alternative to a network of aging on-premise DVR equipment that had reached the end of its useful life.